HTTP-RPC/Kilo/README.md

 Mutator methods are also supported.

 ### Custom Property Names
-The `Name` annotation can be used to associate a custom name with a bean property or record component.
+The `Name` annotation introduced [previously](#custom-parameter-names) can also be used to associate a custom name with a bean property or record component.
 For example:

 ```java
 public class Person {